Logos of SAMH. Scottish Action for Mental health and Sam's Fife. Mental health peer support.

-No appointment or referral needed...drop-in anytime.
+No appointment or referral needed...walk-in anytime.

 You are not alone, the Sam's Fife team are here for you.
-The team at Sam's Fife believe in being there for people on a drop in basis.
+The team at Sam's Fife believe in being there for people on a walk-in basis.
 The team are aware that a set appointment, can at times be challenging to attend and will therefore offer a warm welcome... at a time when you choose to drop in to Sam's Fife.

 The space at Sam's Leven is relaxed with a sofa area and seating based around tables.

-At Sam’s Fife we believe in being there for people on a drop-in basis.
+At Sam’s Fife we believe in being there for people on a walk-in basis.
 People can attend on a day and at a time that is convenient for them, rather than a fixed appointment.

 At Sam’s Fife there is always a warm welcome by a team of mental health peer workers who offer time-space-compassion.
 Peer workers have their own lived experience of mental health issues and a recovery journey.
 Peers can offer compassion from the perspective of a lived journey.